isellsoap/francescoschwarz.com/src/_content/posts/2019-05-22-til-markup-formatting-display-inline.md

   - compression
   - inline
   - inline-block
+image:
+  url: /images/main/2019/05/til-markup-formatting-display-inline.jpg
+  alt: Curved lines, extending on an uneven ground from the bottom towards the top of the image.
 ---
 Until now I was aware of the fact that the way you format `display: inline-block;` elements in your markup has a direct impact on how the elements are being rendered by the browser.
 Please read that again: *markup formatting influences the layout of elements.*